Sparse Reward Subsystem in Large Language Models: Sparse Value Neurons in Large Language Models

 \subsection{Empirical Evidence}

-We demonstrate that within each layer of the LLM, a small subset of neurons functions as value neurons, which can be utilized to predict the value function of the model's current output.
-We provide an illustrative example using the curves from layers 2--4 of the \texttt{hkust-nlp/Qwen-2.5-14B-SimpleRL-Zoo} ~\citep{zeng2025simplerlzooinvestigatingtamingzero} model on the GSM8K ~\citep{cobbe2021trainingverifierssolvemath} and MATH500 ~\citep{lightman2023letsverifystepstep} dataset.
-Prior to the experiments, the value probes were trained; for detailed hyperparameters, please refer to Appendix~\ref{app:hyper}.
-For each dataset, we partitioned the data into an 80\% training set for the value probe and a 20\% validation set for identifying and analyzing the neurons.

-As illustrated in Figure \ref{fig:value_neurons}, the AUC curves do not exhibit a significant decline as pruning proceeds; in fact, even a slight initial increase is observed.
-This indicates that the value probe can effectively estimate the value of the current state by relying on a very small fraction (less than 1\%) of the total neurons.
-These specific neurons are designated as \textit{value neurons} due to their role in encoding value information.
-A comprehensive discussion regarding the robustness of these results is provided in Section \ref{sec:gen}.
+We provide an illustrative example using the curves from layers 2--4 of the Qwen-2.5-14B-SimpleRL-Zoo ~\citep{zeng2025simplerlzooinvestigatingtamingzero} model on the GSM8K ~\citep{cobbe2021trainingverifierssolvemath} and MATH500 ~\citep{lightman2023letsverifystepstep} datasets.
+For detailed hyperparameters, please refer to Appendix~\ref{app:hyper}.
+As illustrated in Figure \ref{fig:value_neurons}, the AUC curves do not exhibit a significant decline as pruning proceeds, which indicates that the value probe can effectively estimate the value of the current state by relying on a very small fraction (less than 1\%) of the total neurons.
+These specific neurons are designated as \textit{value neurons}.